wxding0324/COVID-19/README.md

 # COVID-19
-Relevant code, results, etc. will be open sourced upon acceptance of the paper
+More relevant code, results, etc. will be open sourced upon acceptance of the paper